m0h4x/my-resume/README.md

 There is also something to say about JS, RB and Py.
 Will add something on this later.

+Another interesting idea or some cool trivia which i tought about today while reeding about debian release is a comparison of relation debian and ubuntu has to the relation opensuse and fedora has.
+One is the upstream of the other.
+And how debian started its releases parallel to the new perl releases and learning perl book releases.
+And how now suse has yast written in ruby.
+Fedoras installer is in puthon and ubuntus in flutter.

 http://home.scarlet.be/spb30297/ekibastosec.png

 # my-resume